 Figures 9-12 report the same decomposition for a selection of FOMC announcements based on 10 largest absolute changes in the BBG consensus inflation forecast, the stock market, the BBG consensus GDP growth forecast, and in the perceived probability of exiting the current policy rule in the next year, respectively.
-We again find that the January 22, 2008 FOMC announcement shows up as an important surprise event according to many of these sorts.
+We again find that the January 22, 2008 FOMC announcement shows up as an important surprise event for BBG inflation forecasts.
 When we sort on the 10 most important events for the BBG GDP growth forecast (Figure 11), we find that the FOMC press release of March 11, 2008-when the Fed announced an expansion of its securities lending programs in coordination with similar efforts at other central banks-is associated with both a negative FFF rate surprise and a negative revision in GDP growth forecasts, a positive comovement that Nakamura and Steinsson (2018) argue is consistent with a strong Fed information effect.
-Monetary policy shocks played essentially no role in the downward revision in the GDP growth forecast for this event, which was instead driven by a perceived decline in trend growth.
+Monetary policy shocks played essentially no role in the downward revision in the GDP growth forecast for this event, which was instead driven by a revision downward in the nowcast for trend growth.